tidwall/buntdb/README.md

 ## Collate i18n Indexes

-Using the external [collate package](https://github.com/tidwall/collate) it's possible to create indexes that are sorted by the specified langauge.
+Using the external [collate package](https://github.com/tidwall/collate) it's possible to create indexes that are sorted by the specified language.
 This is similar to the [SQL COLLATE keyword](https://msdn.microsoft.com/en-us/library/ms174596.aspx) found in traditional databases.

 To install: